Get Advice If You Hurt Yourself At Work

 Start My Claim Online

-I Hurt Myself At Work What Should I Do? | Step-By-Step Guide
+I Hurt Myself At Work, What Should I Do? | Step-By-Step Guide

 Select A Section:

-Report That You Injured Yourself At Work
+Reporting That You Injured Yourself At Work

 If you’re wondering “I hurt myself at work what should I do?”, this section will highlight the importance of reporting accidents in the workplace.